 In July 2012, I decided to pursue becoming a highway writer by applying for graduate school at UNT in Denton, Texas.
 Over the past three years, I learned that in addition to blogging or documenting places with the camera that there are stories waiting to be told.

-From a West Texas rancher to an auto mechanic owner I encountered diverse groups of people who help populate the towns and cities.
+From reporting on how a drought affected a West Texas rancher to a mom and pop mechanic closing shop after 50 plus years, I encountered diverse groups of people who help populate the towns and cities.

 My goal is to document the people and places that inhabit the two-lane highway.